 Room and board is yet another example.
-At one school your child may be required to live on campus and participate in the meal plan.
+At one school your child may be required to live on campus and participate in the dining membership.
 Another school may say where students live and what they eat is their choice.
-Even when the decision is made to live on campus, the costs can vary widely depending upon the type of residence hall and meal plan selected.
+Even when the decision is made to live on campus, the costs can vary widely depending upon the type of residence hall and dining membership selected.
 Comparisons really get complicated if you consider off-campus venues and preparing your own meals.
-Eating macaroni, peanut butter, and Ramen noodles can be very inexpensive although I doubt you want your child on such a stark subsistence!
+Eating macaroni, peanut butter, and ramen noodles can be very inexpensive although I doubt you want your child on such a stark subsistence!

 We have tried to identify many of the common components of college costs, but the cost with absolutely the biggest economic impact on you is hidden and controlled entirely by your child.
 How long will it take your child to graduate?
 Too often, students take more than four years to graduate even when their programs are designed to be completed in four years.
 To compare four-year graduation rates and many other interesting statistics, you may wish to visit the College Portrait of Undergraduate Education website, created by The Voluntary System of Accountability (VSA) initiative of public 4-year universities to supply basic, comparable information on the undergraduate student experience.